jeff4/bionotes.github.io/_comp/comp-notes.md

 ## 8/24
 * [HN thread on icons](https://news.ycombinator.com/item?id=37245530) referencing a Medium article.

-## 9/09 - ssgs again.
+## 9/09 - Back to Eleventy
 * Getting started with Netlify [with these instructions](https://docs.netlify.com/get-started/)
 * Node.js needs to be at least version 14.15.0 or later.
-I'm currently on Node v20.6.0
+I'm currently on Node v20.6.0, npm v10.1.0
+* Node, npm, Netlify CLI are all installed and up to date.
+Now to choose an Eleventy Starter Kit.